-Building your savings is important, but building a solid foundation for your savings to rest upon is even more important.
+Building your savings is essential, but building a solid foundation for your savings to rest upon is even more critical.
 You need an emergency fund.
 What good is savings if it can easily wash away?
 In this article, we cover how to plan your finances around the unexpected, but inevitable curve balls that life throws at us.

 What is an Emergency Fund?

-An emergency fund is a cushion of money you have set aside specifically for emergencies.
-The money in this account should not be used for any planned expenses or expenses that you could have planned for.
+An emergency fund is a cushion of money you have set aside for emergencies.
+Don’t use the money in your emergency fund for any planned expenses.

-This might seem silly, but I know a lot of people who define emergency in a very poor way.
-An emergency is an event that you had no ability to plan for.
+Asking “what is an emergency” might seem silly, but I know many people who poorly define “emergencies.”
+An emergency is an event that you could not plan for.
 Examples might include: